JorelAli/CommandAPI/docssrc/src/intro.md

 ### Documentation changes 4.0 \\(\rightarrow\\) 4.1:

+- Adds a new section [7.3.
+Argument suggestions with tooltips](./tooltips.md)

-- Adds documentation for the `SimpleLiteralArgument` in section [8.11.2.
+- Adds documentation for the `MultiLiteralArgument` in section [8.11.2.
 Multi literal arguments](./multilitargs.md)
 - Adds a new section [4.
 Shading the CommandAPI into your plugins](./shading.md)
 - Update [Afterword](./afterword.md)